fensterchef/fensterchef/CONTRIBUTING.md

 I want to keep this brief as I find it be be no problem if syntax is different from the current fensterchef core.
 But some guidelines to keep the code clean:
 - Never use `//` comments
 - Keep all ISO C99.
 No compiler warnings/errors allowed.
 - Use verbose function and variable names.
 The convention used for function names is that they are a readable english sentence starting with a verb excluding any "the" or "a".
 Use snake case.
 An exception is the english "of" construct, e.g.:
   - "set the size of a window" -> `set_window_size`
   - "get the frame of a window" -> `get_window_frame`
   - "get a hash of an integer" -> `get_integer_hash`

   More examples:
   - "seek through a set" -> `seek_through_set`
   - "start reading a file and wait until this is called again":
     `start_reading_file_and_wait` (although there is usually a good way to abbreviate these painfully long names) ->
     `read_file_asynchronously` (and describe the function in its declaration)

 - We like global variables but give them very verbose names
 - Before declaring a typedef, it must have this condition:
   They have a create function to allocate them as fake class objects, for example the `FcWindow` or `Frame` typedef.
-Always make them in pascal case
+Always make them in pascal case.

 - Comment your code!!
 This includes:
   - No comment after a `;`.
 Keep them above the thing they describe.

-  - Comments must always give new information and not re-iterate what is clear from the code
+  - Comments must always give new information and not re-iterate what is clear from the code.

-  - Comment assumptions you make that are not clear from the context
+  - Comment assumptions you make that are not directly clear from the context.
   - ALWAYS comment any kind of declaration like struct/function declarations, enum constants or `#define` macros.
   - Function declarations must be very descriptive.
 Describe what arguments have special behavior or what the return value means.
 We use this syntax:
     ```